yo1dog/controls-dat-json/README.md

 The new structure also allows the details of a game's controls to be stored more precisely and in greater detail.

 For reference on the models in the new structure see bellow, [`/helpers/models.js`](https://github.com/yo1dog/controls-dat-json/blob/master/helpers/models.js), and [`/json/restructuredControlsSchema.json`](https://github.com/yo1dog/controls-dat-json/blob/master/json/restructuredControlsSchema.json).

+### Assumptions/Workarounds

+Because of the lack of data in controls.dat, the following assumptions/workarounds were made.
+These are correct a majority of the time (hopefully) but as of v0.0.1 they have not been addressed except for `centiped`.

+- All games only have 1 control configuration.
+Controls.dat does provide information about alternate control configurations so only 1 is created for each game.
+This may be incorrect for games that support multiple control configurations (ex: games that have an upright and cocktail cabinets like Pacman).
+- All control configurations are assumed to be for upright cabinets (not cocktail).
+This may be incorrect for cocktail-only games.
+This may be a safe assumption as I don't know of any cocktail-only games.
+- If players alternate turns, we assume there is only 1 set of physical controls that each player shares.
+Therefore, we create only 1 control set that supports all players.
+This may be incorrect as some games make players alternate turns but each player still has their own set of controls (ex: Pacman cocktail cabinet).
+- If players do not alternate turns, we assume each player should have their own set of physical controls so they can all play at the same time.
+Therefore, we create a control set for each player.
+This may be incorrect as there are some 4 player games were 2 players play at the same time and alternate turns with the other 2 players (ex: '88 Games).
+- Control panel buttons do not have descriptors.
+Controls.dat does not provide information to identify the locations of buttons.
+- Assume only the first control set is required.
+This may be incorrect as there are some multi-player games that require at least 2 players and, therefore, should require at least 2 control sets.
+- Assume all control sets are on the same side of the screen.
+This may be incorrect as cocktail games usually require the second player's controls to be on the opposite side of the screen.
+However, as stated above we assume that all control configurations are for upright cabinets so this assumption is just an extension of that.
+- If only 1 button is defined on a triggerstick or lightgun control, we assume that button is the trigger button.
+- If only 1 button is defined on a topfire joystick, we assume that button is the topfire button.
+- If neither of the two previous assumptions apply, buttons on controls do not have descriptors.
+Controls.dat does not provide information to identify the locations of buttons.
+- Assume there is a dedicated start button for each player.
+This may be incorrect has some games use one of the standard buttons and do not have dedicated start buttons.

 ### ControlsDat